corsaronero/ilcorsaronero/README.md

-# Ilcorsaronero Angular 9 + static prerender Universal + library
+# Angular 9 + static prerender Universal + library

 This is a base project with static prerender + project library